 Volunteers are vitally important for most of our public events held at Reiman Gardens.
 From preparing materials before an event to tearing down/uninstalling decorations after, volunteers help in many ways!
 Visitors greet visitors, share important information, provide directions, take photos at photo opp locations, play games, pass out candy, provide entertainment, and lot more!

-Events which require volunteer help include Rovers at Reiman (April-August), Plant Sale Extravaganza (May), Pollinator Fest (June), Garden Art Fair (July), Pumpkin Carving (October), Spirits in the Gardens (October), and Winter Wonderscape (December).
+Events which require volunteer help include Rovers at Reiman (April, September), Plant Sale Extravaganza (May), Pollinator Fest (June), Garden Art Fair (July), Pumpkin Carving (October), Spirits in the Gardens (October), and Winter Wonderscape (December).
 Volunteers can also help with Events Prep opportunities like creating decorations, cutting stencils, tracing/gutting/carving pumpkins, and more!

 Activity Shifts Start End